 Spring Brings Wildflowers on The Grand Hike

 Yesterday I hiked fourteen miles, beginning just up the hill from home.
-Thanks to the Champlain Area Trails I was able to hike from the Westport Hotel and Tavern to the Essex Inn on a series of connected sections of easy roadways and very, very pretty trails.
+Thanks to the Champlain Area Trails I was able to hike from Westport to the Essex Inn on a series of connected sections of easy roadways and very, very pretty trails.
 For the Champlain Valley, this is a new feat and the successful completion of a goal set several years ago by local trail builders.

 I was joined on the Grand Hike by about a hundred and sixty other hikers.
 That may sound like the worst hike of your life but on the contrary, as a river spreads seeds that fall on its surface, the trail settled us into a nicely spaced flow so we all enjoyed a balance of quiet, personal conversations and collective excitement about the day.

 At this time of year the wildflowers are my main reason for going outside.
 As a naturalist, I was asked to volunteer for the Grand Hike and offer what I know to hikers.
 As it turned out most folks were interested in moving along so I spent much of the day with two women who share my love for little trailside attractions.
 We saw over thirty species of plants that were budding or in bloom.